o19s/elasticsearch-learning-to-rank/guide/2-logging-features.md

 You'll see future uses of `sltr` that apply a model.

 We want to use the `sltr` query above to log, but we don't want to influence the score.
 We need to sneak it into our query.
-The sneaky way to do this is to make it a filter.
+The best way to do this is to make it a filter.
 As `sltr` doesn't actually exclude any search results, it can be used this way to get Elasticsearch to log our feature values.

 ```
   "query": {